 The Washingtoniana Collection was established in 1905 when Library Director, Dr. George F. Bowerman, started collecting books and articles about the local community.
 Washingtoniana houses an array of resources and materials from the late 18th Century to the present, with a primary focus on the local city.
 The Washingtoniana Collection includes the DC Community Archives.
 It is a reference collection, meaning the materials are not available for check out.

-Books | Census | Directories | Genealogy and Family History | DC Government Documents and Legal Materials | Maps | Newspapers and Periodicals | Postcards | Real Estate | Vertical Files | Yearbooks | Finding Aids and Bibliographies | Other Resources | Note on 19th Century Jurisdictions
+Books | Census | Directories | Genealogy and Family History | D.C.
+Government Documents and Legal Materials | Maps | Newspapers and Periodicals | Postcards | Prints and Photographs | Real Estate | Vertical Files | Yearbooks | Finding Aids and Bibliographies | Note on 19th Century Jurisdictions

-Washingtoniana holds more than 25,000 books and other printed material, covering all subjects related to the District of Columbia -- social, legal, political and historical.
+Washingtoniana holds more than 25,000 books and other printed materials, covering all subjects related to the District of Columbia -- social, legal, political and historical.
 Collection strengths include city planning, politics, architecture, history and biography.
-These titles can be accessed through the online catalog.
-Access to the separate Cutter Collection, consisting of rare and unique late 18th to mid-20th century materials, is available through an on-site card catalog only.
+Titles can be searched through the online catalog.
+Narrow your search by checking "Washingtoniana" as the Library.

 Various directories are housed in the division, including city directories from 1822 to 1973, telephone directories from 1907 to present, and cross reference directories from 1975 to the present.
 The majority of directories are on microfilm and microfiche.

 Genealogy and Family History

 Visit our Genealogy Resources page for a comprehensive list of resources including census data, city directories, published cemetery records and more.